Methodology

-- 1–3 Significant gaps or limitations for ISV use cases.
-The platform either doesn't offer this capability or its implementation creates friction for embedded payment workflows.
+Significant limitations for ISV use cases.
+Either the capability is missing or its implementation creates friction in embedded-payment workflows.

-- 4–6 Functional but not differentiated.
-The capability exists and works, but isn't a reason to choose this platform.
+Works, but not differentiated.
+Not a reason to choose the platform.
 May require workarounds for ISV-specific needs.

-- 7–8 Strong offering with clear ISV advantages.
-This is a genuine strength that could influence a platform decision for ISVs prioritizing this criterion.
+Clear ISV advantages.
+A genuine strength that could influence a platform decision when this criterion matters to your roadmap.

-- 9–10 Best-in-class.
-This platform sets the standard for ISV payment integration in this area.
-Reserved for demonstrably superior capabilities.
+Sets the standard for ISV payment integration on this axis.
+Reserved for demonstrably superior capabilities — rarely awarded.

 Integration Architecture